Fraunhofer-AISEC/cmc/README.md

 cmc-docker vm-start

 # Establish attested TLS connection to Ubuntu VM
-cmc-docker vm-testtool
+cmc-docker vm-cmcctl
 ```

-The [testtool](./doc/architecture.md#testtool) on the host establishes an attested TLS connection
+[cmcctl](./doc/architecture.md#cmcctl) on the host establishes an attested TLS connection
-to the testtool running within the ubuntu VM with server-side authentication and server-side
+to the cmcctl running within the ubuntu VM with server-side authentication and server-side
 attestation.
 Find the generated attestation result in `cmc/data/attestation-result`.

 > Note: This demo is not secure and attestation might fail.
 Refer to [VM Setup](./doc/setup-vm.md)